bmahakud/DSpace_Documentation_DiracAI/watermark/Frontend_code.md

   }
 }

+location of the file : Dspace_Latest/dspace_frontend_latest-main/src/app/admin-pannel
+name of the file : admin-pannel.module.ts

 import { NgModule } from '@angular/core';
 import { CommonModule } from '@angular/common';
 import { FormsModule } from '@angular/forms';